 If you do not follow, import will work, but you get hourglass icon.

-Part 1: Policy and Metrics
+Part 1: Super Metrics and Policy

 You must use the following names for the Policy: